magao-x/handbook/handling/telescope_install.rst

    -  Partially assemble cart, leaving one long side off
    -  Store cart out of the way so table can roll into unpacking area

+-  Dome

+   -  The NASE platform shoud be clear and ready for MagAO-X installation
+   -  The dome jib crane should be set to "3 hairs" speed

+-  XKID

+   -  If XKID is pre-cooling on the platform:

+      -  move the electronics to the dome floor
+      -  move the dewar to the corner of the platform
+      -  ensure cables are routed to minimize interference

 Rig Onto Cart
 -------------